 FlashTools should have been copied to your hard drive during the initial setup procedure as described in section 2.1.
-A link also should have been added to your PHYTEC Rapid Development Kit|nanoMODUL-164 program group which allows you to easily start FlashTools by selecting the appropriate icon.
+A link also should have been added to your PHYTEC Rapid Development Kit/miniMODUL-167 program group which allows you to easily start FlashTools by selecting the appropriate icon.

-Alternately you can manually copy FlashTools from within the \nM164\Tools\Flasht directory of your PHYTEC Spectrum CD.
-FlashTools consists of three files - the flasht.exe (user interface as DOS executable file), boot (the second stage loader) and flash (the microcontroller firmware).
-FlashTools (flasht.exe) is a utility program that allows download of user code in .h86-file format from a host-PC to a PHYTEC Single Board Computer (SBC) via an RS-232 connection.
-FlashTools uses the Bootstrap Loader mechanism of the nanoMODUL-164 to transfer and execute the firmware.
+Alternately you can manually copy FlashTools from within the \mM167\Tools\Flasht directory of your PHYTEC Spectrum CD.
+FlashTools consists of three files: the flasht.exe (user interface as DOS executable file), boot (the second stage loader) and flash (the FlashTools microcontroller firmware).
+FlashTools for DOS (flasht.exe) is a utility program that allows download of user code in \.h86-file format from a host-PC to a PHYTEC Single Board Computer (SBC) via an RS-232 connection.
+FlashTools uses the Bootstrap Loader mechanism of the miniMODUL-167 to transfer and execute the firmware.
 FlashTools consists of a firmware transferred to the external RAM using the Bootstrap Loader and corresponding software executed at the host-PC.
 Proper connection of a PHYTEC SBC to a host-PC enables the software portion of FlashTools to recognize and communicate with the firmware portion.
+Each set of boot and flash files found in any directory of the PHYTEC Spectrum CD are specially tailored for use with a specific controller on a particular PHYTEC Single Board Computer.
+Take care not to interchange sets of files because the wrong set usually will not work with other controllers and, hence, will lead to a configuration error.
+Refer to section 5.1.1 for details.